Use Poll Templates in Online Church Meetings (+ Sample Poll Questions)

 Real time polling for meetings is a great way to keep your worship services and small groups interactive and lively.
 With Altar Live’s newest Poll Templates tool, online engagement with your congregation can be fun and seamless.

-For those searching for how to create services that are interactive and personal, we’ve found that a few new features in Altar Live have really come in handy.
+If you're searching for how to create services that are interactive and personal, there are a few features in Altar Live that will really come in handy.
 One of our favorites is the Poll Templates feature.

 If you're currently looking for creative ways to engage your audience, look no further.
 Altar Live’s Templates features have set out to make this process seamless.
 But first, make you’ve set up Poll Templates in Altar Live.